August 4th 2021

 “As simple as it sounds, the first step to getting everyone focused is to connect them to their breath," says Rhian.
 We're getting the breath message by now when it comes to mental health and mind-body connection!

 "We are prone to holding our breath during times of stress, so if you’re having a particularly stressful day there’s a pretty good chance that your breathing pattern will be stiff and shallow, which just perpetuates the situation.
 In order to change your state, it’s so important to get back to your breath, so giving the riders that first little bit of breath focus is really important.
 After that, it’s about concentrating on goals or visualisations.
 Getting the riders to focus on what they want to feel or achieve rather than struggling with what they are fighting against shifts their energy towards something positive, and it instantly relaxes people.”

 Still feeling anxious?
 Rhian’s team are trained to put you at ease, opening up and revealing their own fears so you that you don’t feel isolated or out of your depth:

-You’ll see that it’s not necessarily the activity itself that helps you to turn a corner, but your connection to it, although subtle physical cues can instil a greater sense of self worth…
+You’ll see that it’s not necessarily the activity itself that helps you to turn a corner, but your connection to it, although subtle physical cues can instill a greater sense of self-worth…